-Slowiaczek Albers PC, LLO knows how important it is to have quality time with your children.
+Slowiaczek Albers & Whelan knows how important it is to have quality time with your children.
 That’s why we are here to help explain potential arrangements and what might work best for you and your family.

 What Is a Parenting Plan?

 A parenting plan is a document that helps address the important components of custody and visitation.
 For example, it can dictate where and when your children will be, who will be responsible for them on certain weekends, and how the holidays will be arranged.
 Parenting plans also allow you to disclose what days of the year are essential to you and when you would like to have time with your children.
 If you decide to modify the plan in the future, you can also explain how that process will happen.

 Potential Arrangements For Parenting Time

 Within your parenting plan, you have the opportunity to write out the arrangements for parenting time.
 While this may be overwhelming, our experienced attorneys at Slowiaczek Albers & Whelan can help explain different potential arrangements and the types of schedules that you need to consider.